mahedee/react-codecamp/React.js/courses/Pluralsight-Building Applications with React 17 and Redux/README.md

 - Ways to create components - create class, ES Class, Function, Arrow Function
 - Container vs Presentation Components
 - Debug Js in chrome
+- Each action can be handled by multiple reducers.
+Each reducer can handle multiple actions.

 ## References